 Louise is a first career Health & Safety Professional with over 30 years experience.
 Her consultancy, Hosking Associates, was established in 2005.
 As an employer and small business owner she has a keen understanding of the distractions and pressures leaders face everyday.

 Louise’s Presidential themes focus on “People, Sustainability and Putting the Heart into Health & Safety”.
-As the world learns to adapt to living in a pandemic and with climate change she is focusing on how the modern OSH professional will add value to their organisations by moving beyond the technical to embrace #PowerSkills and what good looks like.
+As the world learns to adapt to living in a pandemic and with climate change she is focusing on how the modern OSH professional will add value to their organisations.
+In particular by moving beyond the technical to embrace #PowerSkills and what good looks like.
 By putting people first, by caring about how they feel, we will create inclusive, healthy and psychologically safe organisations which build teams who trust each other.
 With trust people will innovate and bring their best selves to solve the world’s greatest challenges.

 ‘The Pulse of Health and Safety’ is just one in our series of podcasts where we talk about a wide range of topics.
 We talk with business experts, and also offer broad insights to help SMEs become more successful.